isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 ## Switch Gradle dependencies to latest versions

-At this time, the following Android SDK 1.x libraries may be switched out with their respective Android SDK 2.0 libraries.
+At this time, the previous versions of the Android Mobile SDKs may be switched out with their respective latest version.
 See instructions on proceeding further if you have [manually imported SDK libraries](#manual-library-import) , or if you used [Gradle to manage SDK dependencies](#Gradle).

 <InlineAlert variant="warning" slots="text"/>